fbpx

 Now, he’s just one year away from applying to residency.
 Time moves fast when you’re having fun in medical school.

 So, when we planned on moving to Grenada I started looking around for some reading that might help me prepare.
 The only real resource I could find for expats who want to move is GRENADA: Expatriate Relocation Manual.
-The book is available on kindle or via paperback from Amazon.
+The book is available on kindle or via paperback from Amazon for $2.99.

 Its got 5 stars on Goodreads, so it is the best resource I could find on the topic.
 Check it out if you get a chance.